-The options are configured by customer programmable EEPROM bits in the cfg_c register.
+The A1342 also has a BIST (Built-In Self Test) feature to check for logic errors in the digital processing circuitry.
+The BIST feature is configurable with options to disable or enable on request.
+The options are configured by customer-programmable EEPROM bits in the cfg c register.
 When set for enable on request, the BIST runs in response to a request by an external controller.
 Diagnostic request will be different based on the output protocol.
 When the output protocol is PWM or SENT, the controller must hold the output low for two consecutive messages to trigger a BIST.
-In the case when output protocol is TSENT, to request the device perform a BIST, the external controller must hold the output low for a period of time, t{dreq}, during the Data Nibbles of the output after the SCN nibble (see Table 8, Figure 12, and Figure 16), and then release the output to a high impedance state.
-For SSENT and ASENT, the F_DIAG function pulse should be used to trigger a BIST request.
+In the case when output protocol is TSENT, to request the device perform a BIST, the external controller must hold the output low for a period of time, t{drea}, during the Data Nibbles of the output after the SCN nibble (see Table 8, Figure 11, and Figure 15), and then release the output to a highimpedance state.
+For SSENT and ASENT, the F DIAG function pulse should be used to trigger a BIST request.

 Alternatively, the BIST can execute in response to a write command from the serial communication interface.
-To request the device perform a BIST using the serial communication interface, a write command is used to set parameter lbist_run = 1 in register lbist_crtl_c (see Figure 29).
+To request the device perform a BIST using the serial communication interface, a write command is used to set parameter lbist run = 1 in register lbist_crtl_c (see Figure 28).
 The LBIST test takes approximately 10 ms to complete.